ASajwan/568-Final-Project/README.md

-# 568-Final-Project
+# LOAM

-This is Team 18's final project git repository for EECS 568: Mobile Robotics.
-The title of our project is Visual Lidar Odometry and Mapping with KITTI, and team members include: Ali Abdallah, Alexander Crean, Mohamad Farhat, Alexander Groh, Steven Liu and Christopher Wernette.
+This is implementation of Lidar Odometry and Mapping.
+This repository has been forked from https://github.com/stevenliu216/568-Final-Project

 A sample ROS bag file, cut from sequence 08 of KITTI, is provided [here](https://drive.google.com/open?id=1r7nlpAfTL3p1pqSlM7zTQDmk9sHpClZ_).